Aleph-Alpha/aleph-alpha-client-rs/README.md

     };

-    // Send the task to the client. let response = client.complete(model, &task).await.unwrap();
+    // Send the task to the client. let response = client.execute(model, &task).await.unwrap();

     // Print entire sentence with completion
     println!("The most important thing is{}", response.completion);
 }
 ```

-**Work in Progress**

-Currently the Rust client is not a priority on our Roadmap, so expect this client to be incomplete.
+This is a **work in progress** currently the Rust client is not a priority on our Roadmap, so expect this client to be incomplete.
 If we work on it expect intefaces to break.